 Getting started with layerJS

-layerJS is a different approach to building web user interfaces.
+layerJS is a new approach to building web user interfaces.
 It unifies various exiting approaches into ONE universal concept.
 Although it may have an initial learning curve, you will be awarded with an intuitive way to build any navigational pattern simply by adding some attributes and links to your HTML.

 Think HTML in a different way — think layerJS